Itadakimasu

-(いただきます, Itadakimasu) is a Japanese phrase that translates 'to humbly receive'.
+(いただきます or 頂きます, Itadakimasu) is a Japanese phrase that translates 'to humbly receive'.
 Often said before eating a meal, the phrase is used as a way of showing gratitude and respect for everyone and everything that made the meal in front of you possible.
 It is meant to honor all: from the natural elements that supplied the ingredients, the people who grew the produce, to the ones who prepared and cooked the meal, etc.

 The term compounds the Japanese verb (いただく, itadaku) and the suffix (ます, -masu), added to the end of verbs to make sentences polite.

 History

 The term Itadakimasu can be traced back to ancient Japan's Asuka period when Buddhism was the dominant religion in the region.
 In contrast to western religions, which have a hierarchy (God > people > animals > etc.), eastern religion, specifically Buddhism, views all on an equal level, and as a result, uses Itadakimasu as a symbolistic phrase to share their respect and honor.